scokobro/pandoc-abbreviations/README.md

 \newcommand{\osh}{oshigami}
 ```

-which , when the source document is processed, replace the typed abbreviations (i.e. `\hb` above) with the word in the final curly brackets, the expansion.
+which, when the source document is processed, replace the typed abbreviations (i.e. `\hb` above) with the word in the final curly brackets, the expansion.

 This is useful to me, as I am sure it is to many writers, as a way of ensuring consistency across uses of a single term or phrase.
 For instance, I write about the mass media in Japan, so I mention the titles of newspapers quite a lot; some journals want the Japanese term for newspaper transliterated 'shimbun' and some want 'shinbun'.
 I eventually realised, after initially going down the obvious 'search-replace' route, that it would just be easier to be able to replace every occurrence with an abbreviation (the macros mentioned above when I was writing in LaTeX) the expansion of which could be adjusted ad hoc.
 And this is my attempt to replicate that convenience when writing in pandoc markdown.